aurora-opensource/xviz/docs/README.md

 ## XVIZ Protocol Specification

-The [XVIZ User Guide](TODO) covers topics in greater detail.
+The [XVIZ Protocol](/docs/protocol-schema/introduction.md) covers important concepts and the data types .

 ## XVIZ Javascript Libraries

-The [XVIZ Javascript](TODO) libraries are a set of modules to validate, build, and parse XVIZ formatted data.
+The [XVIZ Javascript](/docs/api-reference/xviz-builder.md) libraries are a set of modules to validate, build, and parse XVIZ data.
 These libraries make working with XVIZ easier and provide support for validation of any other language implementations.

 ## XVIZ Server